Rafacuy/DKrypt/README.md

 <h1 align="center">Introduction</h1>
 DKrypt is an advanced, all-in-one penetration testing framework designed for security professionals, ethical hackers, and IT administrators.
-Built with modularity and efficiency at its core, DKrypt integrates cutting-edge reconnaissance, vulnerability scanning, and exploitation tools into a unified Text-based user interface (TUI).
+Built with modularity and efficiency at its core, DKrypt integrates cutting-edge reconnaissance, vulnerability scanning, and exploitation tools into a unified Text-based user interface (TUI) and a powerful Command Line Interface (CLI).
 With its real-time visualization and intelligent automation, DKrypt transforms complex security assessments into streamlined workflows.

 ## _Features_
 - **Directory Bruteforcer**: _Discover hidden directories on target web servers._